-If a debt is already in a lawsuit or judgment, it can still be possible to settle on the debt, but at that point you should really consider getting professional assistance.
+If a debt is already in a lawsuit or a judgment has been entered, it can still be possible to settle on the debt.
+If this is the case, you should really consider getting professional assistance.

 4. Debt Consolidation / Debt Management Plan

-is like debt settlement, but usually a professional is assisting you with the negotiations, and you are making a monthly payment into an escrow account for them to negotiate with.
-This is a good option to eliminate debt at a reduced amount, particularly if bankruptcy may be a mismatch.
-The risks are similar to debt settlement; however, particularly if the professional assisting you is a lawyer (like us!), some of these risks may be mitigated.
+Debt Consolidation is like debt settlement, but usually a professional is assisting you with the negotiations and you are making a monthly payment into an escrow account for them to negotiate with.
+This is a good option to eliminate debt at a reduced amount, particularly if bankruptcy may not be right for you.
+The risks are similar to debt settlement; however, particularly, if the professional assisting you is a lawyer (like us!), some of these risks may be mitigated.

 5. Chapter 7 Bankruptcy